-• If PCP Triage Required: You may need to be seen.
-Your doctor will want to talk with you to decide what's best.
-I'll page the doctor now.
-If you haven't heard from the on-call doctor within 30 minutes, call again.
-(Note: If PCP can't be reached, send to ED/UCC or office.)
+• If Office Will Be Closed and PCP Second-Level Triage Required: You may need to be seen.
+Your doctor (or NP/PA) will want to talk with you to decide what's best.
+I'll page the on-call provider now.
+If you haven't heard from the provider (or me) within 30 minutes, call again.
+NOTE: If on-call provider can't be reached, send to UCC or ED.

-44. See Physician Within 24 Hours:
+44. See PCP Within 24 Hours:

-• If Office Will Be Open: You need to be examined within the next 24 hours.
-Call your doctor when the office opens, and make an appointment.
+• If Office Will Be Open: You need to be seen within the next 24 hours.
+Call your doctor (or NP/PA) when the office opens and make an appointment.